 Local Access Forum members

-John Thompson (Chair) Appointed until September 2019
+Louise Hawson (Chair) - Appointed until September 2024

-Charlotte Gilbert (Vice-chair) Appointed until December 2020
+Charlotte Gilbert (Vice-chair) - Appointed until December 2023

-Joe Dalton Appointed until December 2020
+Joe Dalton - Appointed until December 2023

 A farmer, farming land in the White Peak and Dark Peak area of the Peak District National Park.

-Richard Entwistle Appointed until December 2019
+Richard Entwistle - Appointed until December 2025

-Clare Griffin Appointed until October 2017
+Clare Griffin - Appointed until October 2023